daniela891227/SQL-databse-project-for-a-hospital/README.md

 It also features the Relational model, the database object creation queries (tables, indexes, fk) and the data insertion queries in each of them.

 ## Code sample
-SQL query: The supplier that supplied the most drugs to the hopsital
+SQL query: The supplier that provided the most medicines to the hospital
 ```sql

 SELECT P.Nombre, count(*) as Cantidad_de_medicamentos_suministrados